mangorine/EM-algo-test/README.md

 **Looking at Time:**

-- This time we reduce the number of inits, because we want to compare time and not accuracy.
+- This time we reduce the number of inits in K-means, because we want to compare time and not accuracy.
 We see that even if the K-means algorithm is lighter every iteration, it converges slower and the run time is longer.
-- In fact ,GMM involves Matrix inverse O(D^3) and Covariance update O(D^2) with D the number of features (dimensions of the matrix)
+- In fact ,GMM involves Matrix inverse O(D^3) and Covariance update O(D^2) with D the number of features (dimensions of the matrix) while the computation of euclidian norm is O(D) in complexity.